Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Extrema are a thrash metal band from Milan, Italy that formed in 1986 and are still highly active at this time.
-The band’s initial lineup included guitarist Tommy Massara, vocalist/guitarist Andrea Boria, bassist Luca Varisco, and drummer Stefano Bullegas.
+Extrema are a thrash metal band from Milan, Italy that formed in 1986 and is still highly active at this time.
+The band’s initial lineup included guitarist Tommy Massara, vocalist/ guitarist Andrea Boria, bassist Luca Varisco, and drummer Stefano Bullegas.
 They are considered by many people to be Italy’s first real, valid thrash band.

 Extrema would sign with a new label at this time, Flying Records, from which they would release their next studio full-length.
 1995’s ‘The Positive Pressure (Of Injustice)‘ boasted improved production values, while updating their thrash metal style.